PoorHttp/PoorWSGI/doc/documentation.rst

 Request variables
 -----------------
 PoorWSGI has two extra classes for get arguments.
-From request uri, typical for GET method and from request body, typical for POST method.
+From request path, typical for GET method and from request body, typical for POST method.
 This parsing is enabled by default, but you can configure with options.